 If payment of taxes due, including the Unemployment Obligation Assessment, is not received in the full amount due, the delinquent Contributing Employer will receive a debit statement for the remaining amount due.
 Default notices will be sent out to Contributing Employers that are delinquent three or more weeks.
-If delinquent Contributing Employer's property within six months from the due date of the delinquency.
+If delinquent Contributing Employer's are non-responsive after receipt of the notice, tax liens will be placed on the delinquent Contributing Employer's property within six months from the due date of the delinquency.
 If a Contributing Employer remains delinquent, the Commission may seize the property subject to the tax lien.
 For amounts of the Unemployment Obligation Assessment due from Contributing Employers that go into receivership or bankruptcy, the Commission will proceed to collect those amounts from the trustee in bankruptcy or the receiver.